 More than 500 teams from 30 countries competed in three levels at the 19th annual FIRST robotics championship competition at the Georgia Dome in Atlanta.
 The majority competed in the FIRST Robotics Competition for high school teams, and smaller numbers in the FIRST Tech Challenge, also for high-school-age teams and the FIRST LEGO League for middle school students.
 After many years in Atlanta, next year's FIRST Robotics Competition will move to a new venue in St. Louis, Mo.

-Founded by noted inventor Dean Kamen, the annual FIRST robotics competitions are intended to promote student interest in mathematics, science and technology-based career fields and related academic curricula.
+Students from Lancaster High Eagle Robotics team 399 and Tehachapi High team 585 joined in an alliance during a match at the FIRST Robotics Championships at the Georgia Dome in Atlanta, April 15-17.
+(Photo courtesy Steven Pestana) Founded by noted inventor Dean Kamen, the annual FIRST robotics competitions are intended to promote student interest in mathematics, science and technology-based career fields and related academic curricula.
 The program is designed to mentor students in project management, financial planning, scheduling, community service and outreach, and seeks to influence a culture where science and engineering can be recognized and celebrated as a strength of a nation.
 More than 3,000 high school robotics teams participate in the FIRST robotics program.

 In addition to co-sponsoring the Lancaster and Tehachapi high school robotics teams and supporting the PHI and Garagebots Tech Challenge teams, NASA Dryden also partially supports the "Robolopes" team at Antelope Valley High School in Lancaster, Calif.